Senate Independents Scrambling Ahead Of Crucial Pot Vote

 If few independent senators show up or a dozen vote with the Tories in opposing C-45, the marijuana legalization bill — and the Grits' election promise — will go up in smoke.

-Early Wednesday morning, senators Raymonde Saint-Germain and Pau Woo wrote to their colleagues informing them that they had learned the Conservatives would call for a standing vote on second reading of C-45 Thursday.
+Early Wednesday morning, senators Raymonde Saint-Germain and Yuen Pau Woo wrote to their colleagues informing them that they had learned the Conservatives would call for a standing vote on second reading of C-45 Thursday.

-Whatever your views may be on C45, Thursday's vote is very important, and we believe that we should have as many ISG [independent Senate group] members as possible in the chamber for that vote.Senators Raymonde Saint-Germaine and Pau Woo
+Whatever your views may be on C45, Thursday's vote is very important, and we believe that we should have as many ISG [independent Senate group] members as possible in the chamber for that vote.Senators Raymonde Saint-Germain and Yuen Pau Woo

 "Our sense is that they are willing to take the risk of having the bill defeated at Second Reading, and — in that event — to blame independent senators for failing to ensure its passage," the senators wrote.

-Note: UPDATE: The bill passed second reading in Senate by a vote of 44 to 29 and is headed for more study at committee.